-“Mandatory minimums” are minimum periods of incarceration that a judge must apply once you are convicted of a certain crime, regardless of whether the judge thinks the sentence is too hash.
+“Mandatory minimums” are minimum periods of incarceration that a judge must apply once you are convicted of a certain crime, regardless of whether the judge thinks the sentence is too harsh.
 Drug trafficking is subject to mandatory minimum sentencing in New Mexico, and most drug trafficking offenses are also subject to mandatory minimums under federal law as well.
-Depending on the offense, mandatory minimums can range from 5 years to life in prison.
+Depending on the offense, mandatory minimums can range from 5 years of life in prison.

 Trafficking in drugs within certain exclusion zones around schools, parks, daycare centers, and recreational facilities, or using a minor (under 18) in drug transactions can result in increased penalties.
 These penalties remain even if you didn’t realize, for example, that you were inside a school zone or that the person used as a “drug mule” was a minor.